nicholasohjj/nus_aircon/README.md

 TELEGRAM_BOT_TOKEN=your_bot_token_here
 SERVER_URL=https://your-public-server.example.com
 OWNER_CHAT_ID=your_telegram_chat_id   # receives feedback notifications
+TOPUP_DISABLED=false                  # set to "true" to show maintenance message DB_DIR=/data                          # directory for SQLite user store (default: /data if it exists, else .)
 ```

 `SERVER_URL` must be HTTPS for the Telegram WebApp payment button to work.
 If it is HTTP, the bot falls back to a plain browser link instead.